 Allowable expenses you can claim back

 Below are some things you can claim for.
-Note that we assume you’re using cash basis accounting, and the rules for traditional accounting can be slightly different.
+Just to reiterate, we assume you’re using cash basis accounting, and the rules for traditional accounting can be slightly different.

 Remember that you can also use simplified expenses.
 These are flat rates that you can use to calculate tax relief on vehicles, working from home and living on your business premises, and can make working out expenses significantly easier.